Community Fund Investment

 Cornerstone Family Healthcare

-Healthy Connections program is a longstanding and highly successful program at Cornerstone Family Healthcare that has operated with annual support from UWDOR since 2013.
-It ensures that homeless patients and families in transition in Orange County have access to medications, non-emergency medical transportation, and information on services to attain financial stability.
+Healthy Connections is a successful program at Cornerstone Family Healthcare that has been annually funded by United Way of the Dutchess and Orange Region since 2013.
+It secures access to medications, non-emergency medical transportation, and information on services to achieve financial stability for homeless patients and families in transition in Orange County.

 Dutchess Outreach, Inc.